 - Problems with structure and maintenance of the premises

-Violations are always made public, so your current and future clients will become aware of reported violations.
-If you are unable to fix the issue, your restaurant or food establishment can end up permanently closed.
+Even noncritical violations and any food safety issues are always made public, so your current and future clients will become aware of any reported concern about food safety.
+If you are unable to fix the issue, your restaurant or food establishment can end up becoming permanently closed.

 With that being said, there is no need to worry about food safety inspections.
-Yes, inspections can happen any day of the year, but if you already run your business with that in mind and use smart tools to help your business comply with safety regulations, you will always be prepared.
+Yes, inspections can happen any day of the year, but if you already run your business with that in mind and much food safety efforts to help your business comply with safety regulations, you will always be prepared.